Package 'ecotraj'

 survey.labels

-A boolean flag to indicate whether surveys should be plotted as text next to arrow endpoints
+A boolean flag to indicate whether surveys should be added as text next to arrow endpoints

 ...